Last updated: May 6, 2026

 A bill or notice looks wrong

 A wrong notice often means more than a paperwork mistake.
-If a Medicare Summary Notice or plan explanation shows services or equipment the senior never received, call the provider first if it may be a simple billing error, then call 1-800-MEDICARE and the Senior Medicare Patrol.
+If a Medicare Summary Notice or plan explanation shows services or equipment the senior never received, call the provider first if it may be a simple billing error, then call 1-800-MEDICARE and Senior Medicare Patrol.
 If a care facility says bills were not paid, get the facility ledger and compare it to the bank record.

 Important papers are missing